heygrady/blog/apps/blog-app/src/pages/posts/2017-06-30-migrating-old-site.md

 ```

 ### Deploy the updated `firebase.json`
-Now that we've updated our configuration it can be safely deployed.
+Now that we've updated our configuration, it can be safely deployed.

 ```bash
 yarn deploy